build-on-aws/content/tutorials/fullstack-llm-langchain-chatbot-on-aws/index.md

 ![Realtime In Context Learning Workflows](images/ecr-qa-container.png)

 ### <u>Build the CloudFormation Stack for hosting the API Endpoint</u>
-We use the AWS Command Line Interface (CLI) to create the CloudFormation stack for the [Amazon ECS Cluster](https://aws.amazon.com/ecs/) with a Fargate task for exposing the API.
+We use the AWS Command Line Interface (CLI) to create the CloudFormation stack for the [Amazon ECS Cluster](https://aws.amazon.com/ecs/) which hosts a Fargate task to expose the API.
 The Cloudformation template is located in the GitHub repository at `Infrastructure/fargate-api-rag-llm-langchain.yaml`.
 We will need to override the parameters to match the AWS environment.
 Here are the key parameters to update in the `aws cloudformation create-stack` command:

 * DemoVPC: This parameter specifies the Virtual Private Cloud (VPC) where your service will run.
 * PublicSubnetIds: This parameter requires a list of public subnet IDs where your load balancer and tasks will be placed.